-Google App Engine provides several useful services based on Google infrastructure, accessible by applications using libraries included with the SDK.
+Google App Engine provides several useful services based on Google infrastructure, accessible by applications using libraries included with the App Engine Python SDK.
 One such service is the Users service, which lets your application integrate with Google user accounts.
 With the Users service, your users can use the Google accounts they already have to sign in to your application.

 Let's use the Users service to personalize this application's greeting.